FelipeBSM/-Optimization-Techniques/README.md

 ## Conteúdo:

-This repository showcases various optimization techniques applied to common computational geometry problems, such as finding the shortest distance between a pair of points, line intersections, and constructing convex hulls.
-It includes implementations of algorithms like Divide and Conquer, Graham Scan, Quick Hull, and Convex Hull, all developed using C# within the Unity Engine.
-The source codes are neatly organized in folders, making it easy to explore and understand each method.
+This repository showcases various optimization techniques applied to common computational geometry problems, such as finding the <b>shortest distance between a pair of points, line intersections, and constructing convex hulls.</b> It includes implementations of algorithms like <b>Divide and Conquer, Graham Scan, Quick Hull, and Convex Hull, all developed using C# within the Unity Engine.</b> The source codes are neatly organized in folders, making it easy to explore and understand each method.

 <b>Highlights:</b>